Skip links

 9

-Explore the Museum of St Helena
+Museum of St Helena

 The museum is managed by the Saint Helena Heritage Society.
-Housed in a late-18th-century stone building, formerly the old power station, at the foot Jacob’s Ladder, in lower Jamestown.
+Housed in a late-18th-century stone building, formerly the old power station, at the foot of Jacob’s Ladder, in lower Jamestown.
 It offers a complete and fantasising insight into the very long history of St Helena.
 Covers over 500+ years of history about the Island.

 10

-Visit Plantation House
+Plantation House

 Plantation House is the home of the Governor of St Helena.
 Built in 1791-2 by the East India Company, the present area of the estate is about 120 acres.
-Living at Plantation House is possibly the world’s oldest living animal, a Giant Tortoise named Jonathan, resides in the grounds, together with at least five others.
+Living at Plantation House is possibly the world’s oldest living animal, a Giant Tortoise named Jonathan, wo resides in the grounds, together with at least four others.